awsdocs/aws-service-catalog-admin-guide/doc_source/upgrade-instructions.md

 **AWSCloudFormationFullAccess** now includes additional permissions for ChangeSets\.

 1. Attach the **ServiceCatalogSSMActionsBaseline** and **AWSCloudFormationFullAccess ** IAM policies to the **SCConnectLaunch** role, which were created during the [Baseline Permissions](baseline-permissions.md) setup\.

+1. The Connector for ServiceNow includes the ability for ServiceNow administrators to view budgets related to AWS Service Catalog products and portfolios\.
+AWS Service Catalog administrators can create or associate budgets to portfolios and products\.
+For information about creating and associating budgets, see [Managing Budgets](catalogs_budgets.md)\.

 **To add a change request type**